ecote7/brutesteg/README.md

 # brutesteg
-Script to brute force password on hidden file embedded into another one...steghide required.
-Useful for CTF
+Script to brute force password on file embedded into another one...steghide is required.
+Useful for CTF : Steganography